UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 # Research Interests
 Currently I have broad interests in the field of probabilistic modelling.
 I am enthusiastic about problems in Bayesian deep learning, gaussian processes and applications of generative modelling.
 Works that aim to quantify/estimate uncertainty, model densities, or infer underlying structures/phenomena probabilistically, intrigue me.

+**I am looking for internships opportunities starting in 2024.
+I am interested in theory of generative modelling including geometrical aspects, uncertainty quantification, and probabilistic modelling for sciences.
+I am available for 4-6 months.**

 > Feel free to reach out!(Email: ansup [at] dtu.dk )